cs205-project-group/hmm/README.md

 Download Dato GraphLab SDK by following the instructions at https://github.com/dato-code/GraphLab-Create-SDK

-In the code directory, compile the hmm.cpp file by following the instructions in compile.txt.
+In the code directory, compile the `hmm.cpp` file by following the instructions in `compile.txt`.

 Finally, the code can be run by
 ```